abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-2/index.md

 - The Internet has massively broadened the possible space of careers, by allowing you to scale any niche obsession.
 - Before the Internet there was no way to find all the people in the world who were interested in your obsession.
 Now you can.
-- Escape competition through authenticity—when you're competing with people it's because you're copying them.
+- Escape competition through authenticity.
+When you're competing with people it's because you're copying them.
 - No one can compete with you on being you.
-Before the Internet, this was useless advice—now it's a career.
+Before the Internet, this was useless advice.
+Now it's a career.

 ### Play iterated games.